pacarbino/holiday_assessment_files/README.md

 The final program is in the 'holiday_program_final' file.

-Main file right now is "function_progress", where I'm adding code as it seemingly works.
-It's not entirely finalized, but it is the most up to date version of the program.
+the main testing file right now is "function_progress", where I'm adding code as it seemingly works.

 "holidays.txt" is the beginning file used to import and populate the innerHolidays list in the program.